AndyObtiva/glimmer/README.markdown

 - Windows
 - Linux

+Glimmer's UI has the native look and feel of each operating system it runs on since it uses SWT behind the scenes, which leverages the following native libraries:
+- Win32 on Windows
+- Cocoa on Mac
-SWT uses Win32 on Windows, Cocoa on Mac, and GTK on Linux according to Eclipse WIKI:
+- GTK on Linux

+More info about the SWT UI on various platforms can be found on the Eclipse WIKI and SWT FAQ:

 https://wiki.eclipse.org/SWT/Devel/Gtk/Dev_guide#Win32.2FCocoa.2FGTK

-The SWT FAQ has further details:

 https://www.eclipse.org/swt/faq.php